tanishqkancharla/teg/README.md

 const test = testParser(parser)

-/* Assert the content passed in completely parses to the expected value */ test.parses(content, expected)
+/** Assert the content passed in completely parses to the expected value */ test.parses(content, expected)

+/**
+ * Assert the content gets parsed to the expected value, but without asserting
+ * all the content is consumed
+ */
+test.parsePartial(content, expected)

-/* Assert the parser successfully matches the given content */ test.matches(content)
+/** Assert the parser successfully matches the given content */ test.matches(content)

-/* Assert the parser fails on the given */ test.fails(content)
+/** Assert the parser fails on the given content */ test.fails(content)
 ```